-All employees and volunteers will be required to undertake an interview carried out to the acceptable protocol and recommendations of London Sport's HR Policies and Procedures.
+All employees and volunteers will be required to undertake an interview carried out to the acceptable protocol and recommendations of London Sport's Recruitment Policy

-All those with significant or sole access to or supervisory responsibility for young people will be required to complete an Enhanced Level Disclosure and Barring Service (DBS) check (currently no roles within the organisation are eligible to be checked).
+If there is any role that has significant or sole access to or supervisory responsibility for young people, an Enhanced Level Disclosure and Barring Service (DBS) check (currently no roles within the organisation are eligible to be checked) will be required.

-All staff with any contact with children within their role paid or voluntary, should undergo an induction in which:
+If there are any staff who will have regular contact with children within their role paid or voluntary, they must undergo an induction in which:

-- Their qualifications are substantiated, - They complete a profile to identify training needs/aspirations, - They are reminded that they have agreed to abide by London Sport Code of Conduct for deliverers(Appendix 1) and they may face disciplinary action if there is an allegation that the code has been broken, - The expectations, roles and responsibilities of the job are clarified (e.g. through a formal or informal work programme or goal-setting exercise), - Safeguarding and Protecting Children and Young People Policy is explained and training needs established, - If practicable, the new recruit should be mentored by an experienced person.
+- Their qualifications are substantiated, - They complete a profile to identify training needs/aspirations, - They are reminded that they have agreed to abide by London Sport Code of Conduct for deliverers(Appendix 1) and they may face disciplinary action if there is an allegation that the code has been broken, - The expectations, roles and responsibilities of the job are clarified through appraisal process. - Children and Young People Policy is explained and training needs established, - If practicable, the new recruit should be mentored by an experienced person.